CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 **Responsibilities:**

 1. Define the inherited customizer method wrappers as calling the user `BundleTrackerCustomizer` methods.
 2. Define the top-level `BundleChanged` function to be called by the `BundleListener`.
-This method contains the business logic of deciding which customizer to call based on the current state of the tracking map, the state mask, and the intercepted `BundleEvent`.
+This method contains the business logic of deciding which customizer to call based on the current state of the tracking map, the state mask, and the received `BundleEvent`.
 3. Keep a tracking map (implementation handled by parent class `BundleAbstractTracked`).
 4. Provide a wait function so the `BundleTracker` can delay closing until the customizer methods return.